Tyler314/passwd_aas/README.md

 Once installed, you can use the service on the command line with the command `passwd-aas`

-The following arguments ar available:
+The following arguments are available:

+-r, --run:
--r, --run: Runs the application.
+> Runs the application.
 Required to run.

+-p, --passwd:
--p, --passwd: Specify the full file path to the passwd file.
+> Specify the full file path to the passwd file.
 This is optional, default is `/etc/passwd`.

+-g, --group:
--g, --group: Specify the full path to the group file.
+> Specify the full path to the group file.
 This is optional, default is `/etc/group`.

+-v, --version:
--v, --version: Display the version number.
+> Display the version number.

+--port:
---port: Specify the port to run the application on, on localhost.
+> Specify the port to run the application on, on localhost.
 This is optional, default is port 8080.

 For example, running `passwd-aas --run` will run the application, using `/etc/passwd` and `/etc/group, and run on `http://localhost:8080`